Today, there are more than 77,000 licensed Doctors of Chiropractic (DC) in the US alone.

-Certain muscles that are hyperactive can be “turned off” while others that are underused can be “turned on.”
+Specific hyperactive muscles can be “turned off,” while others that are underused can be “turned on.”

-After chiropractic treatments, the connection of the brain to the gut can be restored to improve the control and function of the nerves and muscles in the gastrointestinal tract.
+After chiropractic treatments, the brain’s connection to the gut can be restored to improve the control and function of the nerves and muscles in the gastrointestinal tract.

 Chiropractic techniques aimed at evoking relaxation, improving blood flow to the digestive organs, and improving communication between the nervous system and the gut are used to treat a variety of digestive problems, such as: